Glidias/v-namespace/README.md

        }
     }

+As you can see, namespacing can be nested as well and will be scoped accordingly.

 If you are running under SCSS, you can specify a variable name for the component prefix like `@include v-namespace($varName)`.
 The namespace prefix will be translated as `#{$varName}` according to SCSS conventions, and will produce something like _`.#{$varName}className {`_.
 If you use variable references, you can manage all custom skinning component namespaces from a central location.